vrctxl/Docs/docs/access-txl/whitelist-sources/remote-whitelist.md

 >
 > Leave this field blank if the target array is an array of strings containing display names.

+### Validation

+#### Data Validator

+> An optional [Data Validator](../validation/data-validator.md) that can be used to modify the downloaded string data or validate
+> that it hasn't been tampered with.
+>
+> See specifically the [Digest Data Validator](../validation/digest-data-validator.md) for an out of the box validation solution.

 ### Refresh Options

 #### Refresh on Start